BeeGrinder/FantasyGrounds-SW5e/README.md

 PAR5e note: Do not use: equipment.txt, spells.txt, or parcels.txt.
 Compatibility issues with modern Fantasy Grounds.

 The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
 It is maintained through editing the source XML.
-(Note: this module will be going away in version 3)
+(Note: this module has gone away in version 3)

 The *__ext-src__* dirctory is for the extension sources.